sts10/tidy/readme.markdown

         --take-rand <TAKE_RAND>
             Only take a random N number of words from inputted word list.
 If two or more word lists are inputted, it will combine arbitrarily and then take a random N words

-    -U, --remove-suffix
-            Remove suffix words from new list

     -V, --version
             Print version information